skrysm/hdvp/README.md

 As a result the hash algorithm for HDVP is: **[Argon2id](https://en.wikipedia.org/wiki/Argon2)**.

 [This post](https://security.stackexchange.com/a/216381/106930) was used as basis for the decision.

+*Note:* If the selected slow hash has no guarantees regarding a preimage attack, implementations may first use a "fast hash" (like SHA-2) to hash the binary data and then use the slow hash on this hash.

 ### Verification Code Design Step 2: Shorten the Hash